The Warehouse Story....

 I'm a farm kid who now lives in the big city.
 I've spent most of my career teaching internationally and have been heavily influenced by the philosophy and methodology of the Maker/Tinkering movement.
 Although I have worked for most of my professional life in a formal school setting, I keep getting pulled back to the education I got on my family's farm.
 I had a barn full of square bales, my insect net and the neighbor's pond.
 The rest of my life has been anchored upon those experiences of being thoroughly lost in play.

-When I first saw The Warehouse, I knew it was a place of possibility and the perfect clubhouse for amazing adventures.
-Currently, I'm the director of educational programming at The Warehouse and I collaborate with a host of amazing staff to put on Adventure Beach Camp and Adventure Building Camp: both week-long events that embody the awe-inspiring experience of being a kid.
+When I first saw The Warehouse, I knew it was a place of possibility and the perfect base for amazing adventures.
+Currently, I'm the director of educational programming at The Warehouse and I collaborate with a host of amazing staff to put on Adventure Building Camp: a program that embodies the awe-inspiring experience of being a kid.